 Cross determines that if his body can be healed, a plant-based diet should be at the root of his efforts.
 So he embarks on a journey to the U.S., vowing to nourish himself with only fresh fruit and vegetable juice throughout his 60 day journey.
 Armed with a juicer, Cross sets out and spends the next 60 days convincing the people he encounters that “juicing” might be a way to jump start their way back to a healthy life.

 Everyone who tries this juicing deals with hunger pangs and low energy the first couple of days.
 One woman said it was like being in a fog.
 Yet by the end of the experiment, their bodies begin to change.
 Energy levels increase, and some folks find that persistent medical issues have either eased up or gone away altogether.

-“It is our opinion that a redo of the most recent recession is unlikely,” analyst Christopher Wiggins went on to say.
-“We believe companies remain in better shape vs. the prior downturn, which if anything, should support more resilient earnings versus the deep cuts to industrials in late 2008.”
+“It is our opinion that a re-do of the most recent recession is unlikely,” analyst Christopher Wiggins went on to say.
+“We believe companies remain in better shape versus the prior downturn, which if anything, should support more resilient earnings versus the deep cuts to industrials in late 2008.”